SSSOC-CAN/fmt-api/templates/fmtd_footer.md

 # Other API References

-This is the gRPC and REST API reference for the FMT.
+This is the gRPC and REST API reference for Laniakea.

 <br/><br/><br/>